Rebecca House at Warkworth

 A bright and spacious lounge with a large bay window overlooking a small garden.
 A large, flat screen Smart TV with digital Freeview channels and ‘Netflix’ so you can log into your account.
 Contemporary Ruark hi-fi system with internet radio, Bluetooth and cable connection to your mobile devices, and a library of books, CD’s are provided, DVD can play via the PlayStation console.
 Electric ‘wood burning’ effect stove provides a lovely focal point but not needed for heat, as there is efficient central heating throughout the house.
 Free Wi-Fi is available throughout the house and there is a PlayStation games console and games available upon request.

 The hallway runs the length of the cottage from the front door to the back door and has Amtico wood-effect flooring throughout the hall and lounge.
 Just off the hallway is a cloakroom with a toilet and wash hand basin.

 Comprehensively equipped with everything you require for self-catering, including a fridge/freezer, electric oven, gas hob, washing machine, microwave, dishwasher, toaster, cafetiere and Nespresso machine.
 A tumble dryer is housed in the garage.
 Dining table seating up to 6.
 There is also an ironing board and iron.

 First Floor Double Bedroom with En-suite Shower Room

-A spacious room with a double bed, wardrobe and drawers and an en suite shower room with WC, hand basin and walk-in double cubicle with power shower.
+A spacious room with a double bed, wardrobe and drawers and an en suite shower room with WC, hand basin, walk-in double cubicle with power shower and heated towel rail.
 Complimentary bathrobes for all adult guests available upon request.
 Clock radio.

 First Floor Twin Bedroom